lop-Louis/northbook/docs/operate/releases/index.md

 release_tag: site-v2025.11
 nav:
   - none
+list_label: >
+  Index of tagged Northbook releases for when you need to see how the system changed over time.
 ---

 This page is for people who need to see **what changed when**, not for day-to-day work.